Taylor Swift Announces Additional Reputation Tour Dates

 Tickets for the added concert dates will go on sale to the general public on Jan.
 31 at 10 a.m.
 Swifties can also purchase tickets ahead of the general public via the Taylor Swift pre-sale, powered by Ticketmaster Verified Fan.
 Registration opens on Jan.
 5. at 10 a.m. and will continue until Jan.
 18 at 10 a.m.

-Swift's tour is set to kick off in Glendale, Ariz. on May 8 and continue until November.
+Swift's tour is set to kick off in Glendale, AZ on May 8 and continue until November.

 Here's a complete list of Swift's stadium tour dates, complete with the just added shows: